klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_removePeer <a id="admin_removepeer"></a>

-The `removePeer` administrative method requests removing a node from the list of tracked static nodes.
+The `removePeer` is an administrative method that requests removing a node from the list of tracked static nodes.

 The method accepts a single argument kni, which means "Klaytn Network Identifier".
 It is similar to the [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format) concept in the geth.
-It is URL of the remote peer to be removed from a list and returns a `BOOL` indicating whether the peer was remove or some error occurred.
+It is URL of the remote peer to be removed from a list and returns a `BOOL` indicating whether the peer was removed or some error occurred.

 | Client  | Method invocation                              |
 |:-------:|------------------------------------------------|